 ASIC Takes Complains About Brokers Very Seriously

-While ASIC is a licensing authority and only acts in the interest of the public, not individuals, they do take complaints very seriously.
-Each and every complain is recorded and online queries are usually replied within 3 business days!
+While ASIC is a licensing authority and only acts in the interest of the public, not individuals, ASIC records complaints and uses them to identify broader industry issues, while individual disputes are handled through approved dispute resolution bodies.ays!

 The ASIC lists two separate phone numbers, 1300 300 630 within Australia and + 61 3 5177 3988 outside Australia, for dealing with the public.